Three members act in inquest concerning the death of a Lance Corporal on an air weapons range - Mar 2026

 Paula is interested in the intersections of criminal matters with all aspects of public and civil law, including inquests, judicial review and private claims.

-She is regularly instructed by Claimants (including children) and Defendants to advise on cases brought against prisons and the police for unlawful arrest, false imprisonment, assault and human rights claims.
-She also worked on several judicial reviews relating to prisoner categorisation under the supervision of David Manknell KC and assisted in an inquest touching on a death in a prison.
+She is regularly instructed in cases brought against prisons and the police, including by children, for unlawful arrest, false imprisonment, assault and human rights claims.
+She has also worked on several judicial reviews relating to prisoner categorisation and assisted in an inquest touching on a death in a prison.

 During her LL.M. at Harvard Law School, Paula represented criminal defendants Boston courts and provided advice and advocacy to prisoners, including in parole proceedings.
 As a Judicial Assistant, she assisted in High Court trials concerning injuries sustained by the use of a taser during an arrest and a civil claim arising out of a criminal conviction for voyeurism, as well as applications for permission to appeal to the Court of Appeal (Criminal Division).